nikita-agrawal/nikita-agrawal.github.io/README.md

 **Solution:** To address this challenge, an in-house analytics platform was developed and integrated seamlessly into the app interface.
 This platform facilitated real-time monitoring of KPIs related to user engagement, user behavior, and user satisfaction while enabling stakeholders to gauge app health and manage client accounts efficiently.
 Several training sessions on self-service BI were delivered to empower the team to comprehend and leverage data for decision-making, reducing ad-hoc reporting requests by 70%.

-**Methods & Tools:** SQL, Tableau Server, data visualization, product roadmap planning, product requirements document creation, BI development - dashboards & reporting
+**Methods & Tools:** *SQL, Tableau Server, data visualization, product roadmap planning, product requirements document creation, BI development*